 History: History of Australia and New Zealand

-Dr. Bruce Haulman - 5 credits
+Dr. Bruce Haulman - 5 Social Science Credits

 Examines the history of Australasian nations of Australia and New Zealand from the first human inhabitants of Australia some 60,000 years ago, and the Maori settlement of New Zealand some 800 years ago, through the long and often difficult processes to become the modern island nations of Australia and New Zealand.
 Attention is given to the various groups who have migrated to Australasia, the European exploration and colonization of the area, the development of settlements and colonial governments, the move to nationhood in the late 19th century, and the emergence of the modern nations of Australia and New Zealand in the 20th century.

-Biology - Natural Science of Australian/New Zealand
+Biology: Natural Science of Australia/New Zealand

 Focuses on the ecology of Australia and New Zealand, including ecosystems and human impact on ecosystems.
 The biodiversity, characteristics, and interactions of Australian and New Zealand flora and fauna will also be investigated within various habitats and ecosystems.
 A significant portion of the course will involve field observations and experiences.
 This course does not meet the lab distribution requirement. and is designed for the beginning college student.